 Malawi

 Malawi is a landlocked country in the southern part of Africa, bordered by Tanzania, Mozambique, and Zambia.
-The country has a diverse topography, with one of the most significant geographical features is Lake Malawi, the third-largest lake in Africa.
-Other than that, the country’s topography consists of high, well-watered plateaus broken by large hills (World Bank Group, 2021).
+The country has a diverse topography, with Lake Malawi, the third-largest lake in Africa, as one of its most significant geographical features.
+Much of the remaining landscape consists of high, well-watered plateaus interspersed with large hills (World Bank Group, 2021).

-Malawi has a subtropical climate, characterized by two seasons: rain season from November to April, and dry season from May to October.
-The country experiences high temperature and humidity, with different range of temperature depending on the region and season.
-However, recently the country has experienced increased in frequency of climate change impacts including erratic rainfall, droughts, prolonged dry spells and strong winds.
-These changes has impacted on various sectors of the economy such as agriculture, health, water, energy, transport, education, gender, forestry, wildlife and infrastructure.
-Consequently, as the majority of Malawians rely on small-scale, rain-fed agriculture, the communities are highly dependent on the weather patterns.
-This makes the communities even more susceptible to extreme weather events (Irish Aid, 2018).
+The subtropical climate is characterized by two seasons: a rainy season from November to April and dry season from May to October.
+The country experiences high temperatures and humidity, with variations across regions and seasons.
+In recent years, however, Malawi has experienced an increase in climate-related hazards, including erratic rainfall, droughts, prolonged dry spells, and strong winds.
+These changes have affected key sectors of the economy such as agriculture, health, water, energy, transport, education, gender, forestry, wildlife, and infrastructure.
+Consequently, as the majority of Malawians rely on small-scale, rain-fed agriculture, livelihoods are highly dependent on the weather patterns, making communities particularly vulnerable to extreme weather events (Irish Aid, 2018).

-Recognizing the challenges, the Government of Malawi has initiated adaptation and mitigation measures and strategies including Malawi 2063, which emphasizes environmental sustainability as one of the most cross-cutting factors.
-Furthermore, Malawi submitted their NDC with the unconditional and conditional contribution of 51% reduction in GHG emissions by 2040 across the three pillars: (i) institutional framework, (ii) knowledge, technology and financing and (iii) resilience of the most vulnerable.
+In response, the government has introduced adaptation and mitigation strategies including the Malawi 2063 Development Agenda, which emphasizes environmental sustainability as a key cross-cutting priority and it is committed to reduce by 52 percent its GHG emissions by 2040 across the three pillars: (i) institutional framework, (ii) knowledge, technology and financing and (iii) strengthening the resilience of the most vulnerable.

 Climate justice themes in this country